grafana/faro-web-sdk/packages/react/README.md

 const browserRouter = withFaroRouterInstrumentation(reactBrowserRouter);
 ```

-_upgrading from v6 to v6 data router_
+_upgrading from v6 without a data router to v6 with a data router_

 1. Change `version` property from `ReactRouterVersion.V6` to `ReactRouterVersion.V6_data_router`.
 2. Remove the following dependencies from the dependencies object